mjeffe/readtemp/README.md

 Read temperature and humidity values from DHT11 sensor connected to a raspberry pi

+__Disclaimer:__ I have not taken the time to bundle this for public consumption and I don't intend to support it.
+This was a proof of concept project, and therefore does not have a nice installer, tests, or any of the other stuff you would expect.
+I'm merely making it public in the hope that someone may find some bits of it useful.

 ## DESCRIPTION

-This little project was created to publish my server closet temperature on an internal web server.
+This little project was created to publish my server closet temperature on an intranet web server.
 It uses a DHT11 temp sensor connected to a raspberry pi, running a web server and php.

 readtemp is largely based on the [Adafruit arduino version](https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code)